dipen-yadav/dipen-yadav.github.io/_pages/about.md

  <h2>News</h2>

+ <b>April 2022</b>: Our paper on [Efficient Domain Adaptation of Pretrained Language Models](https://arxiv.org/pdf/2112.08786.pdf) has been accepted to appear at NAACL 2022 as a long paper.
+Beyond excited!
+This paper was written during my internship in AllenAI, where I had a great collaboration with Matt and Jesse!

 <b>December 2021</b>: Our pre-print on [efficient domain adaptation of language models](https://arxiv.org/pdf/2112.08786.pdf) is out.
 This project is the result of my internship in Allen AI.

 <b>July 2021</b>: Excited to share that I will be starting a research internship in Allen AI in July, working with Jesse Dodge and Matt Peters!